Logo

 Not to miss

-• The village of Plouarzel — for its stone houses and rural atmosphere.
+• The village of Plouarzel — granite houses and local shops.

 Points d'intérêt